DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Formative Study

 \subsubsection{Tasks}

 Participants were asked to design an interface for two complex, real-world tasks.
-Drawing from established HCI research~\cite{caoGenerativeMalleableUser2025, yenMemoletReifyingReuse2024, yinOperationCognitionAutomatic2025} and mobile app datasets~\cite{dekaRicoMobileApp2017, fengMUDLargeScaleNoiseFiltered2024}, we selected \textbf{Task 1: Travel Planning} (planning a three-day solo trip) and \textbf{Task 2: Relocating to a New City} (planning the first steps of a move).
-These tasks were ideal as they reflect common, multi-step goals that are not solved by any single application and could be performed individually, allowing us to focus purely on the design activity.
+Drawing from established HCI research~\cite{caoGenerativeMalleableUser2025, yenMemoletReifyingReuse2024, yinOperationCognitionAutomatic2025} and mobile app datasets~\cite{dekaRicoMobileApp2017, fengMUDLargeScaleNoiseFiltered2024}, we selected \textbf{Task 1: Travel Planning} and \textbf{Task 2: Relocating to a New City}.
+These tasks were selected as they reflect daily, multi-step goals that are not solved by any single application and could be performed individually, allowing us to focus purely on the design activity.